vega/vega-lite/site/docs/composition/repeat.md

 permalink: /docs/repeat.html
 ---

-The `repeat` operator is part of Vega-Lite's [view composition](composition.html).
+The `repeat` operator is part of Vegemite's [view composition](composition.html).
 It provides a shortcut that creates a view for each entry in an array of fields.
 This operator generates multiple plots like [`facet`](facet.html).
 However, unlike `facet` it allows full replication of a data set in each view.

 ## Documentation Overview
 {:.no_toc}